 Lay the foundations for excellence with this list of top continuous improvement resource across the web, from videos and templates to tools and case studies.

 Written by: James Milsom, Head of Marketing

-Continuous improvement is an unwavering commitment to excellence for your organization.
+Continuous improvement (CI) is an unwavering commitment to excellence for your organization.

 CI, or sometimes known as Kaizen, describes a set of processes and a mindset that constantly seeks to improve products, services and operations, adopted across a broad spectrum of industries.

 Ultimately, it has been formalized via the increasingly popular Lean and Agile methodology, which are used worldwide to help organizations streamline work, reduce waste and improve performance.

 Whilst this may be obvious to many, there is nothing wrong with a refresh or starting point, no matter where you are on your journey.

 To that end, our eBook 'The Beginners Guide to Continuous Improvement' is the perfect companion on your journey to operational excellence, and covers standard definitions of improvement frameworks, compares and contrasts Lean and Six Sigma, and is packed with advice on DMAIC, root cause problem analyses, stakeholder engagement and more.